List of Coronation Street characters introduced in 2014: Yasmeen Nazir

 Yasmeen Nazir (also Metcalfe), played by Shelley King, made her first on-screen appearance on 4 July 2014.
 The character and King's casting was announced on 15 May 2014.
 Yasmeen is established character Kal Nazir's (Jimi Mistry) mother and the wife of Sharif Nazir (Marc Anwar).
 The Nazirs are the show's first Muslim family.
 Yasmeen began featuring in a high-profile coercive control storyline from May 2019 onwards, involving her second husband Geoff Metcalfe (Ian Bartholomew).
 The storyline culminated in May 2020, when Geoff infected Yasmeen with chlamydia after sleeping with prostitutes, and she stabbed him in the throat with a broken glass bottle when he threatened her with a kitchen knife.

+On 13 January 2025 it was announced that King had quit her role as Yasmeen after 11 years with her final scenes airing on 10 March 2025.

 Yasmeen first appears talking to her son, Kal, in his gym.
 She then asks Kal and her husband Sharif about Kal's new girlfriend Leanne Battersby (Jane Danson).
 It is later revealed during a conversation with her granddaughter Alya (Sair Khan) that Yasmeen is a librarian.
 When Yasmeen and Leanne meet at Leanne's flat, they seem to get on well, but when Leanne's estranged husband Nick Tilsley (Ben Price) reveals to the Nazir family that she used to be a prostitute, Leanne runs indoors, with Yasmeen looking at Kal disappointedly.
 The next day, Yasmeen arrives at Leanne's flat again and meets her half-sister, Eva Price (Catherine Tyldesley).
 After witnessing Leanne shouting at Nick exclaiming that she also used to be a drug addict and an arsonist, Yasmeen tells Leanne to dump Kal for his sake, and a small argument ensues between the two women.
 Leanne then tells Yasmeen that she will never be as good as Kal's deceased wife, Jamilla, but Yasmeen replies by saying that nobody is perfect.
 When Leanne confides in Kal about Yasmeen's orders, he promises to tell her to back off.

 A few weeks later, Yasmeen returns to Coronation Street with Sharif to discuss the Weatherfield Library closure with Roy Cropper (David Neilson) and Emily Bishop (Eileen Derbyshire).
 Emily reveals to an intrigued Yasmeen that she resorted to vandalism when she was at a protest many years before, and Yasmeen enlists the help of Roy to stop the library from closing down.
 As Yasmeen leaves, Sharif asks Roy to keep an eye on Yasmeen and not to let her get into trouble, as she was arrested for protesting many years ago.